Arseniy Batahov: Club career

 Batahov was born in Kharkiv Raion of the Kharkiv Oblast and is a product of the different youth sportive schools of Kharkiv Oblast and FC Dnipro Youth Sportive School system.
 In April 2018 he was promoted to the main-team squad of FC Dnipro and made his debut in the Ukrainian Second League.

 In July 2018, he joined the new created SC Dnipro-1 and made his debut for this club in the winning match against FC Sumy on 12 April 2019 in the Ukrainian First League as a start-squad player.

 On 2 July 2022, he moved to Zorya Luhansk.

 On August 2024, Süper Lig club Trabzonspor confirmed that Batahov had signed for the club.

 International career

 Batahov played for the Ukraine U21 side from 2021 to 2025.
+He was a part of the Ukraine squad that qualified to the UEFA European Under-21 Championship semi final.

 He was selected in the squad to compete in the men's football tournament at the 2024 Summer Olympics.
 In May 2024, Batahov was called up by Ruslan Rotan to the Ukraine Olympic football team squad to play at the 2024 Maurice Revello Tournament in France.